Deontic Argumentation: Deontic Challenges in Argumentation

-If we import \emph{sic et simpliciter} the standard analysis of the example under the grounded semantics \cite{Dung1995}\footnote{See Section~\ref{sec:background} for the technical details of grounded semantics.} we obtain the argumentation structure depicted in Figure~\ref{fig:floating} (assuming the conditions of the rules apply; arguments are marked by their conclusion).
-The arguments for $n_1$ and $n_2$ attack each other (given that one rule is for the obligation of $a$ and the other forbids it).
+If we import \emph{sic et simpliciter} the standard analysis of the example under the grounded semantics \cite{Dung1995}\footnote{See Section~\ref{sec:background} for the technical details of grounded semantics.} we obtain the argumentation structure depicted in Figure~\ref{fig:floating},assuming the conditions of the rules apply and that arguments are identified by their conclusions.
+The arguments for $n_1$ and $n_2$ attack each other (given that one rule establishes the obligation of $a$ whereas the other forbids it).
 For the arguments for $\obl(c)$ we obtain an argument from $n_1$ and $n_2$ (using the obligation implies permission of standard deontic logic).
 This argument attacks the argument for $n_4$, since we assumed that $n_3$ defeats $n_4$.
 However, $n_1$ and $n_2$ attack (or better undermine) the argument for $n_3$, given the deontic incompatibility between $\obl(p)$ and $\perm(\neg p)$.
-Under the standard interpretation of grounded semantics, the only justified argument is the argument for $\obl(\neg c)$, which is the only justified conclusion.
+Under the standard interpretation of grounded semantics, the only justified argument is the argument for $\obl(\neg c)$, which is the only justified conclusion. { If we import, \emph{sic et simpliciter}, the standard analysis of the example under grounded semantics \cite{Dung1995}\footnote{See Section~\ref{sec:background} for the technical details of grounded semantics.}, we obtain the argumentation structure depicted in Figure~\ref{fig:floating},assuming the conditions of the rules apply and that arguments are identified by their conclusions.
+The arguments for $n_1$ and $n_2$ attack each other (given For $\obl(c)$, we obtain an argument from $n_1$ and $n_2$, using the principle from standard deontic logic that obligation implies permission.
+This argument attacks the argument based on $n_4$, since we assumed that $n_3$ defeats $n_4$.
+However, $n_1$ and $n_2$ also attack, or more precisely undermine, the argument based on $n_3$, given the deontic incompatibility between $\obl(p)$ and $\perm(\neg p)$.
+Under the standard interpretation of grounded semantics, the only justified argument is the one for $\obl(\neg c)$, which is therefore the only justified conclusion.}

 Under the strong permission reading of $\perm(a)$ and $\perm(\neg a)$ in $n_3$ it is not possible to obtain $\obl(c)$ when at least one of $n_1$ and $n_2$ is applicable.
 Let us consider applying \eqref{eq:weak2}.
 As we have just seen, $\obl(a)$, $\obl(\neg a)$, and $\obl(c)$ are not justified.
 Thus, using \eqref{eq:weak2} we obtain that $\perm(a)$, $\perm(\neg a)$, and $\perm(\neg c)$ are justified (as weak permissions).
 Given that we have $\perm(a)$ and $\perm(\neg a)$, we should be able to conclude $\obl(c)$ using $n_3$, and then $n_4$ would no longer be justified.
 However, if we adopt \eqref{eq:weak2} on top of the grounded semantics, we still obtain that $\obl(\neg c)$ is a justified conclusion.